flomesh-io/fgw/README.md

 ### Build

-Execute `main build` to compile FGW.
+Execute `make build` to compile FGW.
 Upon successful compilation, the fgw binary file can be located in the `bin` directory.

 ### Testing